Quick Insights panel

 When you first start using this Analysis Workspace, you might wonder what visualizations would be most useful, which dimensions and metrics might facilitate insights, where to drag and drop items, where to create a segment, etc.

 To help with this, and based on your own company's usage of data components in Analysis Workspace, Quick Insights leverages an algorithm that will present you with the most popular dimensions, metrics, segments, and date ranges your company uses.
+In fact, you will see dimensions, metrics, and segments tagged as Popular in the drop-down list, as shown here:

 Quick Insights helps you